Last updated: November 24, 2020

-The sign at the intersection says Burra Korain Flat going left, and Cascades going right.
+The sign at the intersection says Burra Korain Flat to the left, and Cascades to the right.
 It doesn’t actually mention Victoria Falls, for which you will need to turn left.

-Because the sign doesn’t mention the waterfall, many visitors believe that the cascades is the actual waterfall and therefore miss out on visiting Victoria Falls.
+Because the sign doesn’t mention the actual waterfall, you might think that the cascades are the actual waterfall, and potentially miss out on visiting Victoria Falls altogether.

 It’s a very pretty sight, especially with the rocks, cliff walls and large trees surrounding the cascades.

-To visit the real Victoria Falls, make your way back to the intersection and follow the path leading to Burra Korain Flat.
+To visit the real Victoria Falls, retrace your steps back to the intersection and follow the path leading to Burra Korain Flat.
 It’s possible to visit both the top and bottom of Victoria Falls via this walking track.

-The path to Burra Korain Flat extends along the Grose River and ultimately leads to the Blue Gum Forest, which connects with Perrys Lookdown and Lockleys Pylon!
+The path to Burra Korain Flat extends along the Grose River and ultimately leads to the Blue Gum Forest, which in turn connects with Perrys Lookdown and Lockleys Pylon.